Nechells: The 20th century and later

-After World War II, further immigration occurred from parts of the Commonwealth, mostly the Caribbean and the Indian Sub Continent.
+After the Second World War, further immigration occurred from parts of the Commonwealth, mostly the Caribbean and the Indian sub-continent.

 By the 1950s, however, many of the homes in Nechells had been reduced to "slums" and were unfit for human habitation.
 People were living in homes without electricity, running water, bathrooms or indoor toilets.
 The Gas Works caused a continuous unpleasant smell.
-The bulk of the area had been designated as a redevelopment area in 1937, but its regeneration was put off by some 20 years due to World War II.
+The bulk of the area had been designated as a redevelopment area in 1937, but its regeneration was put off by some 20 years due to the Second World War.

 The face of Nechells changed dramatically during the 1960s, with the decaying Victorian terraces being cleared and the area redeveloped with new houses and tower blocks.
 Some families remained in the new homes that had been built around Nechells, but there were insufficient new homes to rehouse all of the area's original residents, and as a result some families moved to new housing estates like Castle Vale and Chelmsley Wood.
 The new homes were certainly a big improvement on their predecessors, but the area still suffered from rising unemployment and crime.

 The development of high rise flats in Nechells had actually started in the 1950s, and it was the home of Birmingham's very first tower block - Queens Tower, on Great Francis Street - which was completed in 1954 and is still standing today.
 However, many of the tower blocks in the Nechells area were demolished in the 1990s to make way for new low rise private and rented housing.